Abhishek182005/Abhishek182005/README.md

 - 👀 I’m interested in web development which includes Django Framework of Python, MERN stack.
 - 🌱 I’m currently learning C++, Python, Javascript.
 - 📫 How to reach me
-  a) Linkedin:-www.linkedin.com/in/abhishek-saxena182005
+  Linkedin:-www.linkedin.com/in/abhishek-saxena182005
-  b) Insta: abhishek18_2005
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: 1) Always expect the unexpected.
+- ⚡ Fun fact:  Always expect the unexpected.

 <!---
 Abhishek182005/Abhishek182005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.